Extensions Developer Rig

 |Monetization||Monetize your extension.
 Before this tab is available for use, you must complete Extensions monetization onboarding and include monetization in your extension (see the Extensions Monetization Guide).|

 |Configuration Service||Access and manage extension configuration data, for use by the Configuration Service.|

-I get an error when pulling in the example project
+I get an error when pulling in a tutorial or boilerplate.

 Ensure that Git is in your PATH variables by trying to run